KDE/websites-hig-kde-org/HIG/source/patterns/content/form.rst

 ====

-A form layout is used to help align and structure a layout containing many control and input fields.
+A form layout is used to help align and structure a layout containing many controls and input fields.

 When to Use
 -----------

 -  Use a Form layout when there are many related controls and input fields.
--  Form layouts are ideal for :doc:`settings dialogs </patterns/content/settings>`.
+-  Form layouts are often used for :doc:`settings </plattform/settings>`.

 How to Use
 ----------